 - redoing scientific research, so-called ‘retro-science’;

-- to make certain radio astronomical research suitable for educational and demonstration purposes.
+- making certain radio astronomical research suitable for educational and demonstration purposes.

-The CAMRAS volunteers already have experience or are experimenting with a number of the activities below, while others are under development or in preparation.
+The CAMRAS volunteers already have experience or experiment with a number of the activities below, while others are under development or in preparation.

-- Meteor scatter (recording reflections on plasma traces of meteors with suitable beacons; the sensitivity of the Dwingeloo mirror is many times greater, the image field obviously many times smaller than when using YAGI antennas).
+- Meteor scatter (recording reflections on plasma traces of meteors with suitable beacons; the sensitivity of the Dwingeloo mirror is many times greater, the field of view is obviously many times smaller than when using YAGI antennas).

 - Sun (recording variations in radio clarity and the relation between optical and radio observations).

-- Reflections of radio waves on NEO’s (Near Earth Objects), moon, asteroids and planets (for example recording radio reflections on the surface of Venus and distance determination, also with reflection of signals from other stations).
+- Reflections of radio waves on NEOs (near-Earth objects), Moon, asteroids and planets (e.g. recording radio reflections on the surface of Venus and distance determination, also with reflection of signals from other stations).

 - Jupiter and Io (on low frequencies, interaction with volcanic activity on Io and the interaction of the solar wind on the Jupiter magnetosphere).